 Thursday, December 31, 1903

-of going to work in Chicago
+May had been talking about going to work in Chicago

-Marie the last couple years but had been
+Marie the last couple years but they'd

-to have worn a watch engraved, "May Curran"
+wearing a watch engraved, "May Curran."

 Fifteen years younger, May was more like his